Paid Annual Leave Per Country

 Finland

-People in Finland are entitled to 30 days of paid annual leave.
+People in Finland are entitled to a minimum of 30 days of paid annual leave.

 Learn more about the statutory employment regulations in Finland.